ravi-kumar-chinta/Snake-Game/README.md

 # Snake Game 🐍

-A classic Snake Game implemented in Python using **Pygame**, designed by **Ravi Kumar**.
+A classic Snake Game implemented in Python using **Pygame**, designed by **Me**.
 Control the snake, eat food, grow longer, and try to beat your high score!

 ---